Family celebrating Carnaval together

 Carnaval in Rio de Janeiro

 Our most festive occasion of the year has been a tradition since the colonial era.
-There are reports of royal children misbehaving in the Entrudo...
-Celebrating Carnaval in Rio since a tender age is not an exception.
+There are reports of royal children misbehaving in the Entrudo.
+Celebrating Carnaval in Rio from a tender age is not an exception.
 It is the norm.
-Street celebrations were influenced by all diversity you find in the city, including our African roots.
-These days, there are over 600 street events in a season!
+Street celebrations were influenced by all the diversity in the city, including our African roots.
+These days, there are over 500 street events in a season!

-Costume Balls apparently were introduced by the husband of an Italian opera singer who owned a hotel in Centro.
-In the golden era fabulous balls at Theatro Municipal and Copacabana Palace attracted international celebrations and the glitteratti.
-Now balls come in all concepts, formats and themes.
-Off-Carnaval parties feature the best DJ's from around the world.
+Costume Balls were apparently introduced by the husband of an Italian opera singer who owned a hotel in Centro.
+In the golden era, fabulous balls at Theatro Municipal and Copacabana Palace attracted international celebrations and the glitterati.
+Now, balls come in all concepts, formats, and themes.
+Off-Carnaval parties feature the best DJs from around the world.

-The Carnaval Samba Parade is considered by many people the greatest show on earth.
-We do not disagree.
-Big-leaguers parade on Carnaval Sunday and Monday at Sambódromo.
-Six Samba Schools perform themes to an audience of over 80k live spectators each night.
-We know the scene inside out, and we love to share information with our visitors!
+Many consider the Carnaval Samba Parade the greatest show on earth.
+We have to agree.
+Big-leaguers parade on Carnaval Sunday, Monday, and Tuesday at Sambódromo.
+Four Samba Schools perform to an audience of over 80 thousand live spectators each night.
+We know the scene inside out and love sharing information with our visitors!

 Rio Carnaval History & Trivia